nathanlesage/ic2s2-2025/MANUAL.md

 ### The main folder: The Config

 The second important file in the main folder is the config, `_config.yml`.
 This holds the primary configuration.
-At the top you will see some `plugins` that the page uses.
+I have documented all sections in this file for you so that you can infer its meaning.

-Below that you have a set of global variables.
-I have tried to come up with an exhaustive list of global variables that may need to change between conferences, but you can add more if you need to.
+The most important section for you are the global variables.
+I have tried to come up with an exhaustive list of global variables that may need to change between conferences, but you can add more if you spot a need.
 (Just remember that you'll have to restart the Jekyll server if you change this file.)
 You can access these global properties in any HTML file using `site.[property name]`.
-For example, to insert the general inquiries email address anywhere, use `{{ site.emails.general }}`.
+For example, to insert the general inquiries email address, use `{{ site.emails.general }}`.

-The `defaults` property denotes default values for the frontmatters I have mentioned above, but which you can overwrite on a per-file basis.
+The second-most important section for you are the `exclude`s.
+Specifically, this property is a list of HTML- and Markdown-files that Jekyll should explicitly ignore.
+We have set this to ignore the README and this MANUAL, but especially if the pages aren't ready for publication yet, you should un-comment their lines so that Jekyll doesn't include, say, the "Venue" page when it still shows the old Norrköping information.

 ### The main folder: Other files